 Use Canva or Picmonkey to create a nice invitation image that your host can easily forward to her friends with all the details about the party.
 If you’re using a Facebook Group to party, this can also act as the first ‘warning’ that the host will be inviting them to the group.
 It’s the first step in getting guests to attend.

 There are several ways you can incentivize your host to help you make the party a great success.
 The ‘Gold Star Gift‘ (download below) includes 5 activities that will benefit the party and if the host completes all 5, she receives a special gift from you.
 For the gifts I use products I’ve qualified for cheaply or free in my business.
-If the host isn’t local I make sure it’s easy to mail, but do make sure it’s a desirable gift that your host wants to work for.
+If the host isn’t local I make sure it’s easy to send in the mail, but do make sure it’s a desirable gift that your host wants to work for.